 Calling on Sydney-based family and Cootamundra friends at UNSW was essential in finding his way in first semester.

 “I hadn’t been to the city that often before moving to UNSW and I didn’t know the city that well.
-But I’m lucky in the way I can rely have support from my sister at UTS and have friends from Cootamundra at UNSW,” he said.
+But I’m lucky in the way I have support from my sister at UTS and have friends from Cootamundra at UNSW,” he said.

 “This degree is full on.
 I don’t have much time outside my timetable, as I’m studying six days per week.
 A lot of people in my class come from city areas and it makes it really competitive.”